esl/MongooseIM/doc/configuration/listen.md

 * **Default:** `5000`
 * **Example:** `state_timeout = 10_000`

 Timeout value (in milliseconds) used by the state machine when waiting for the connecting party to respond during stream negotiation and SASL authentication.
-After the timeout the server responds with the `connection-timeout` stream error and closes the connection.
+After the timeout, the server responds with the `connection-timeout` stream error and closes the connection.